-- (i) the test results are such that the Lot or Sublot meets with the requirements for acceptance at a reduced payment. - (ii) the Lot or Sublot is approved in respect of all other requirements. - (iii) the Contractor has not notified the Consultant in writing that he will exercise his option to repair or remove and replace the Work at his own cost with work meeting the requirements for acceptance at full or increased payment.

-- (iv) individual bumps and dips measuring 12 mm or greater have been repaired. - (v) individual bumps and dips exceeding 8 mm and less than 12 mm which have been designated by the Consultant as unacceptable, have been repaired.
+- (i) the quality assurance test results are such that the Lot or Sublot meets with requirements for acceptance at a reduced payment.
+For asphalt content and aggregate gradation no decreased payment will be applied using quality control test results. - (ii) the Lot or Sublot is approved in respect of all other requirements. - (iii) the Contractor has not notified the Consultant in writing that he will exercise his option to repair or remove and replace the Work at his own cost with work meeting the requirements for acceptance at full or increased payment. - (iv) individual bumps and dips measuring 12 mm or greater have been repaired. - (v) individual bumps and dips exceeding 8 mm and less than 12 mm which have been designated by the Consultant as unacceptable, have been repaired.